not-kennethreitz/talks/README.md

-# Conerence Talks by Kenneth Reitz
+# Conference Talks by Kenneth Reitz

 This repo contains a the presentatiosn from [all of my conference talks](https://www.kennethreitz.org/talks) (and the fonts required) since 2011, when I got started.